tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 ### Region Generator

 The blocks of a region are created by a region generator.
 At the beginning a region may be completly empty but at the same moment a block is requested for the first time it will be created by the generator.

+### Region Manager

+The region manager is the access interface to all region and resource managing related methods.
+It represents a data value containing the region.
+It also manages a list of changed positions since last reset.
+The will mostly be set automatically but can be also set by hand.

+The region manager is implemented as an data value and can be accessed in the shared manager using the id `frts.vanillamodel.regionmanager`.

+### Resource Lock

+A resource lock prevents other entities from claiming a certain resource until it is released.
+Releasing can happen manually but also automatically if all instances of this lock are destroyed.

+### Resource Manager

+The resource manager uses locks to manage access to resources by different entity groups.
+A entity group is only a fancy name for an id which is associated with a certain type of entities like a certain civilization.
+To find the nearest resource or entity with a certain resource it uses an algorithm to calculate the distance between the given position and the position of the resource.
+Currently this is the euclidian distance.